RRS Sir David Attenborough: General characteristics

 The ship is about 125 m long, with a beam of about 24 m.
 The draught is about 7 m with a planned cruising speed of 13 kn with a range of 19000 nmi at that speed.
 She is capable of carrying two helicopters and has a capacity for approximately 900 m3 of cargo.
 Accommodation is provided for 30 crew and 60 research staff.

 Sir David Attenborough has a twin-shaft hybrid diesel-electric propulsion system.
 The vessel's power plant consists of two 3600 kW 6-cylinder Bergen B33:45L6A and two 5400 kW 9-cylinder Bergen B33:45L9A main diesel generators, a Cummins KTA38-DM1 885 kW harbour generator, and two 2500 kW battery systems each of 500 kWh capacity.
 The power plant, which can run with different configurations depending on the mission and operating conditions, produces electricity to power four 2750 kW asynchronous electric motors driving two 5-bladed controllable pitch propellers.
 This gives Sir David Attenborough a maximum speed of 17.5 kn in open water and ability to break up to 1 m thick level ice at a speed of 3 kn.
 At an economical cruising speed of 13 kn, she has an operating range of 19000 nmi.
-For manoeuvring and dynamic positioning, the vessel has four 1580 kW Tees White Gill thrusters with Teignbridge Propellers 60 inch 4 blade Rotor’s, two in the bow and two in the stern.
+For manoeuvring and dynamic positioning, the vessel has four 1580 kW Tees White Gill thrusters with Teignbridge Propellers 60 inch 4 blade rotors, two in the bow and two in the stern.

 The vessel has been strengthened according to the International Association of Classification Societies (IACS) Unified Requirements for Polar Class Ships.
 Her ice class, Polar Class 4, is intended for year-round operation in thick first-year ice which may include old ice inclusions.
 However, her propulsion system is only rated for Polar Class 5 which is intended for medium first-year ice.

+In 2024, a corner of the ship's IT office was turned into a dedicated "pets' corner" for scientists to put pictures of their pets.
+This had the effect of boosting the morale of those on board.